smonto2/ginormal/python_package_files/README.md

 - `log`, should the logarithm of the density be returned?
 Defaults to `TRUE`.
 - `quasi`, should the value of the kernel (or quasi-density) be returned?
 Defaults to `FALSE`.

 Generation routines take the same parameters but require a `size` argument determining the amount of random variates to generate.
 These routines only admit a parameter `alpha` larger than 2.
 They take an additional argument `algo`, which can be either `"hormann"` or `"leydold"`, and defaults to `"hormann"` as our prefered method.
-See [below for details](#random-variable-generation) on both points.
+See [below for details](#rvgeneration) on both points.

 Those routines including "`t`" in their name work for the truncated variants.
-They take an additional logical argument `sign`, where `sign = TRUE` implies truncation to positive numbers and `sign = FALSE` to negative numbers.
+They take an additional logical argument `sign`, where `sign = TRUE` implies truncation to positive numbers $(z > 0)$ and `sign = FALSE` to negative numbers $(z < 0)$.

 ## Density functions